 I went to visit him the day after the funeral and he was talking about my grandmother and

-only thing that will help, but he is the kindest man on earth and it doesn't seem fair that he
+the only thing that will help, but he is the kindest man on earth and it doesn't seem fair that

 But he is truly my hero, he truly practiced a random act of kindness every single hour of

-did what he did, because he loved my grandmother so much, and he made a promise to her, in
+just did what he did, because he loved my grandmother so much, and he made a promise

 |Let Light continue to grow in your life,

 and may you live the Spirit of Christmas

 throughout the year.
 Klaas+

 God, make me an instrument of Your peace;

 * where there is hatred, let me sow love;